macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 #Response To review

+Of note, the MS and response are version controlled on Github.
+Sadly the PeerJ submission website does not allow this type of workflow.
+See https://github.com/macmanes-lab/Oyster_River_Protocol/tree/master/manuscript.
+I ave also cut a new release that marks the resubmission.

 ## Reviewer 1

 This is really interesting paper that I feel could yield good results however this manuscript feels rushed to me and I don’t think it is ready for publication yet.